Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 Screaming Frog handles technical audits.
 Use it to crawl competitor sites and analyze internal linking structure.

 For free options, Google Search Console shows who links to you.
-It won't show competitor data but it's a baseline for comparison.
+Won't show competitor data but it's a baseline for comparison.

 Manual competitor analysis takes hours.
-You're clicking through hundreds of backlinks.
+Clicking through hundreds of backlinks.
 Cross-referencing data.
 Building spreadsheets.
 Sending cold emails.

-Revised handles the automation.
+Revised handles the boring parts.
 The platform scans your niche and surfaces high-value contextual backlink prospects automatically.
 It identifies broken link opportunities on authority sites before you even ask.

 It tracks competitor mentions so you know when they gain new links.
-It flags risky links in your own profile.
-It provides analytics dashboards showing exactly which links drive traffic and rankings.
+Flags risky links in your own profile.
+Provides analytics dashboards showing exactly which links drive traffic and rankings.

 You focus on strategy and relationships.
 Revised handles the data grind.